Kintyre/ksconf/docs/source/dyn/cli.rst

     NOTE: Changes are *MOVED* not copied, unless '--keep' is used.

     positional arguments:
       SOURCE                The source configuration file to pull changes from.
                             (Typically the 'local' conf file)
       TARGET                Configuration file or directory to push the changes into.
 (Typically the 'default' folder)

     optional arguments:
       -h, --help            show this help message and exit --batch, -b           Use batch mode where all configuration settings are automatically promoted.
 All changes are removed from source and applied to target.
 The source file will be removed unless '--keep-empty' is used.
       --interactive, -i     Enable interactive mode where the user will be prompted to approve the promotion of specific stanzas and attributes.
 The user will be able to apply, skip, or edit the changes being promoted.
+      --verbose             Enable additional output.
       --force, -f           Disable safety checks.
 Don't check to see if SOURCE and TARGET share the same basename.
       --keep, -k            Keep conf settings in the source file.
 All changes will be copied into the TARGET file instead of being moved there.
 This is typically a bad idea since local always overrides default.
       --keep-empty          Keep the source file, even if after the settings promotions the file has no content.
 By default, SOURCE will be removed after all content has been moved into TARGET.
 Splunk will re-create any necessary local files on the fly.

-    Batch mode filtering options:
+    Automatic filtering options:
-      Include or exclude entire stanzas using these filter options.
+      Include or exclude stanzas to promote using these filter options.
+      Stanzas selected by these filters will be promoted.

       All filter options can be provided multiple times.
       If you have a long list of filters, they can be saved in a file and referenced using the special 'file://' prefix.
 One entry per line.

+      --match {regex,wildcard,string}, -m {regex,wildcard,string}
+                            Specify pattern matching mode.
+Defaults to 'wildcard' allowing for '*' and '?' matching.
+Use 'regex' for more power but watch out for shell escaping.
+Use 'string' enable literal matching.
+      --ignore-case         Ignore case when comparing or matching strings.
+By default matches are case-sensitive.
+      --invert-match, -v    Invert match results.
+This can be used to show what content does NOT match, or make a backup copy of excluded content.
-      --stanza PATTERN   Match any stanza who's name matches the given pattern.
+      --stanza PATTERN      Promote any stanza with a name matching the given pattern.
 PATTERN supports bulk patterns via the 'file://' prefix.